reda-mohsen/Dynamic_Report_Builder/README.md

 ## Overview
-In many business there is requirements to represent data from relational database to visual web page for business user, and this is very systematic process that may consume developer time without learning or achieving something new.Dynamic display of a data base query will help very much on that.
+In many business there is requirements to represent data from relational database to visual web page for business user, and this is very systematic process that may consume developer time without learning or achieving something new.
+Dynamic display of a data base query will help very much on that.

 ### Prerequisites
 - JDK 17